RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise.md

 Modes
 =====

 -   By default, the code runs Stepwise Monte Carlo.
 Applications to RNA loops, mini-proteins, mixed RNA/protein, etc. are not different modes, but instead are defined by input sequences (see below).
+The code will recognize up to two domains for docking, allowing in principle for ab initio models of RNA-RNA tertiary contacts or RNA-protein interfaces without knowing a priori their rigid body arrangement.

 -   It is possible to run single specified moves given a starting structure, specified through `-move`.
 See 'Tips' below.